matazar/ansible/VARIABLES.md

 ---

 ## cert_group
-Roles: certbot, certbot_dns, pbx, unifi_os
+Roles: certbot, certbot_dns, pbx, pihole, unifi_os

 Group used to provide other applications/users access to the certificates.